geometor/.github/profile/README.rst

 .. image:: ./geom-banner.png
    :align: center

+..
+At the heart is the `GEOMETOR explorer`_ - a Python library for building and
+.. analyzing geometric constructions with sympbolic algebra.

 All of the research and development for **GEOMETOR** is located here in a collection of repositories.
 There are many, but these establish the foundation for the work: